IanMacwan/sysmon-to-splunk-attack-detection/README.md

 ## 💡 Future Improvements

-> 🔧 **Work in Progress** — This is an work in progress lab, and I plan to improve it in the future.
+> 🔧 **Work in Progress** — This is a work in progress lab, and I plan to improve it in the future.

 - Add Splunk dashboards or alerts for Sysmon events.